 - cspy (bool, optional) True if cspy is used for subproblem.
-Defaults to True. - exact (bool, optional) True if only cspy's exact algorithm is used to generate columns.
-Otherwise, heuristics will be used until they produce +ve reduced cost columns, after which the exact algorithm is used.
-Defaults to False. - time_limit (int, optional) Maximum number of seconds allowed for solving (for finding columns).
+Defaults to True. - elementary (bool, optional) True if only cspy's elementary algorithm is to be used.
+Otherwise, a mix is used: only use elementary when a route is repeated.
+In this case, also a threshold is used to avoid running for too long.
+If dive=True then this is also forced to be True.
+Defaults to False. - time\limit (int, optional) Maximum number of seconds allowed for solving (for finding columns).
 Defaults to None. - solver (str, optional) Solver used.
 Three options available: "cbc", "cplex", "gurobi".
 Using "cplex" or "gurobi" requires installation.
 Not available by default.
 Additionally, "gurobi" requires pulp to be installed from source.
 Defaults to "cbc", available by default. - dive (bool, optional) True if diving heuristic is used.
-Defaults to False. - greedy (bool, optional) True if randomized greedy algorithm is used to generate extra columns.
-Only valid for capacity constraints, time constraints, num stops constraints.
 Defaults to False.

-- max_iter (int, optional) maximum number of iterations for the column generation procedure. - run_exact (int, optional) if a pricing strategy is selected, this parameter controls the number of iterations after which the exact algorithm is run.
-Defaults to 1. - heuristic_only (bool, optional) True if Clarke & Wright solution is return without entering column generation loop.
+- greedy (bool, optional) True if randomized greedy algorithm is used to generate extra columns.
+Only valid for capacity constraints, time constraints, num stops constraints.
+Defaults to False. - max\iter (int, optional) maximum number of iterations for the column generation procedure. - run\exact (int, optional) if a pricing strategy is selected, this parameter controls the number of iterations after which the exact algorithm is run.
+Defaults to 1. - heuristic\only (bool, optional) True if Clarke & Wright solution is return without entering column generation loop.
 Defaults to False.